marquee/static-sdk/README.md

 5. When ready to cut a release

-    1. Increment the version number in `package.json` in its own commit, with the comment matching the new version number, eg: `v0.7.2-alpha.3` (you can see the structure of the workflow in the git history)
+    1. Increment the version number in `package.json` in its own commit, with the comment matching the new version number, eg: `v0.8.0` (you can see the structure of the workflow in the git history)
     2. Merge `develop` into `master` using `--no-ff`: `git merge --no-ff develop`
     3. Create a tag at this merge commit with the version number
     4. Push `develop`, `master`, `--tags`
+    5. Run `npm publish`
-    5. Run `npm publish` (requires a `env.json` in the Dropbox for deploying docs)
+    6. Run `npm run deploy:docs` (requires a `env.json` with the right S3 credentials)